compwright/batching-queue/README.md

 ### Storage Backend Interface

-An array-backed MemoryStore is provided as a reference implementation.
-You will need to implement your own storage backend following this interface to interface your database or cache.
+You may to implement your own storage backend to interface your database or cache.
+See the bundled MemoryStore or AsyncMemoryStore for a reference.

 #### setup()